The Soul's Malady and

 Christ from coming.
 "I am not worthy."
 So many a trembling soul says,

-"Christ is a Physician—but who am I that Christ should come under my roof or
+"Christ is a Physician — but who am I that Christ should come under my roof

-heal me?
+or heal me?
 I am unworthy of mercy."
-Just as Mephibosheth said to King David in
+Just as Mephibosheth said to King David

-2 Samuel 9:8, "What is Your servant, that You should look upon such a dead
+in 2 Samuel 9:8, "What is Your servant, that You should look upon such a

-a sense of their unworthiness, and are discouraged from coming to Christ to
+with a sense of their unworthiness, and are discouraged from coming to

 unworthy?
 1 Timothy 1:15: "Jesus Christ came into the world to save